 More evidence is needed to rate Saccharomyces boulardii for these uses.

 Saccharomyces boulardii is called a "probiotic," a friendly organism that helps to fight off disease-causing organisms in the gut such as bacteria and yeast.

-Saccharomyces boulardii is LIKELY SAFE for most adults when taken by mouth.
+Saccharomyces boulardii is LIKELY SAFE for most adults when taken by mouth for up to 15 months.
 It can cause gas in some people.
 Rarely, it might cause fungal infections that can spread through the bloodstream to the entire body (fungemia).

 Special precautions & warnings:

 Children.
 Saccharomyces boulardii is POSSIBLY SAFE for children when taken by mouth appropriately.
 However, diarrhea in children should be evaluated by a healthcare professional before using Saccharomyces boulardii.

 Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking Saccharomyces boulardii if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Weakened immune system: There is some concern that critically ill people, people who have a weakened immune system, and people who are taking medicines that alter the immune system might have an increased risk for developing a yeast infection that spreads to the bloodstream and the rest of the body (fungemia) if they take Saccharomyces boulardii.
 Although Saccharomyces generally doesn’t cause disease, there have been numerous cases of fungemia following its use, primarily in people with a weakened immune system.